CeetronSolutions/resinsight-system-doc/_docs/ccache.md

 A rebuild of the full solutions can be as long as 10 mins, depending on the configuration.
 A few tricks can be used to reduce build times.

-1. Do not include more than you need.
-Use forward declares as much as possible, and never include anything you dont need.
-2. Unity build: Cmake offers an option to batch source files to reduce the number of files for faster compilation.
+1. Unity build: Cmake offers an option to batch source files to reduce the number of files for faster compilation.
 This is used on some build servers and on some development workstations.
-3. Caching using `buildcache`.
+2. Caching using `buildcache`.
 When GitHub actions was introduced, there was a need to have a build cache working for both Linux and Windows.
 At that time, `buildcache` was the only option for one crossplatform tool. `buildcache` caching is now used on ResInsight GitHub Actions.
-4. Recent deveopment has now made `ccache` easily available on Windows.
+3. Recent deveopment has now made `ccache` easily available on Windows.
 The speedup in compilation time can be quite impressive.
 A complete rebuild of the ResInsight solution takes 1.10 on one workstation.

 ## Configuration and use of ccache (Windows)
 1. Download and install ccache https://ccache.dev/download.html